stryker-mutator/stryker-net/docs/Configuration.md

 ## Coverage analysis
 Use coverage info to speed up execution.
 Possible values are: off, perTest, all, perIsolatedTest.

-- off: coverage data is not captured (default mode).
+- **off**: coverage data is not captured (default mode).
-- perTest: capture the list of mutants covered by each test.
+- **perTest**: capture the list of mutants covered by each test.
 For every mutant that has tests, only the tests that cover a the mutant are tested.
 Fastest option.
-- all: capture the list of mutants covered by each test.
+- **all**: capture the list of mutants covered by each test.
 Test only these mutants.
 Non covered mutants are assumed as survivors.
 Fast option.
-- perTestInIsolation: like 'perTest', but running each test in an isolated run.
-Slowest fast option.
+- **perTestInIsolation**: like 'perTest', but running each test in an isolated run.
+This results in more accurate coverage information for some mutants (see below), at the expanse of a longer startup time.

 ```
 dotnet stryker --coverage-analysis perTest